 Filing for protection under the U. S. Bankruptcy Code is not difficult in the hands of an experienced attorney.
-Led by Attorney William Huebner, we will use experience to assist with your bankruptcy.
-With our help, filing bankruptcy is easy.
+I will use experience to assist with your bankruptcy.
+With my help, filing bankruptcy is easy.
 The decision to file may be difficult, but once you make the decision, filing is easy.
 The relief you will feel by stepping up to your financial responsibilities and your family’s needs will make your decision to act worth it.

-We have been practicing bankruptcy law for over 20 years, and with the help of our experienced attorneys, we have helped thousands of families get the relief they needed and had a right to receive.
+I have been practicing bankruptcy law for over 20 years, and I have helped thousands of families get the relief they needed and had a right to receive.
 When you want bankruptcy done right, you go to experienced attorneys.
 Huebner Law Firm, PC has that experience.
-We are one of the most knowledgeable debtor bankruptcy firms in Texas.
-We take pride in providing good, quality services at reasonable cost.
-Because our clients are satisfied with our legal services, we have a steady stream of referrals from them.
+I am one of the most knowledgeable debtor bankruptcy firms in Texas.
+I take pride in providing good, quality services at reasonable cost.
+Because my clients are satisfied with my legal services, I have a steady stream of referrals from them.

 As soon as you file, the Bankruptcy Court issues an order called the “automatic stay.”
 The automatic stay legally requires all creditors leave you alone and halt collections actions.
 A creditor is not allowed to have any contact with you under an automatic stay.
 This is very powerful.
 It is enforced by the courts and ensures your creditors leave you alone.
 If creditors violate the Automatic Stay, they can be severely sanctioned and penalized by the court.
 Fight back with the rights that you have!
 The U.S. Bankruptcy Code is one of your most powerful set of rights.